belt-sander/novatel_tools/README.md

 `~$ sudo ./internal_log_stop_novatel.sh 0` and make sure that the green LED next to the disk icon is *not flashing green*.

+*to log the specified post processed values needed for PPK internally on the PP7*

+`~$ sudo ./internal_log_start_novatel_pp7.sh 0` and make sure that the green LED next to the disk icon is *flashing green* at 1hz.

+*to stop the internal log on the PP7*

+`~$ sudo ./internal_log_stop_novatel_pp7.sh 0` and make sure that the green LED next to the disk icon is *not flashing green*.

+*to start logging base station survey data on PP6 or PP7* `~$ sudo ./autosurvey_log.sh 0` and make sure that the green LED next to the disc icon is *flashing green* at 1hz.

+this data can be used later to post process the antenna location for surveying the basestation accurately.

+*to start the `autosurvey` function*
+`~$ sudo ./autosurvey_com1.sh 0`

+this can be used for pretty good relative accuracy from an RTK base station, but I wouldn't suggest using it for absolute accuracy.

 Note: